NearHuscarl/BotExtended/README.md

 # BotExtended

-This script adds a wide variety of bots to spice up combat.
+This script adds a wide variety of bots to spice up combat experience.
 It is currently under development and maybe full of bugs :bug:

 [Demo](https://imgur.com/a/iIrAPf9)